Letter Carriers' Annual Food Drive Set for Saturday Throughout Nation

 May 14th Food Drive Will Help Feed Needy Families in All 50 States

-WASHINGTON, May 12, 2022 /PRNewswire/ -- The National Association of Letter Carriers (NALC) will conduct its annual national food drive this Saturday, May 14.
+WASHINGTON, May 12, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The National Association of Letter Carriers (NALC) will conduct its annual national food drive this Saturday, May 14.
 NALC's food drive, first held in 1993, helps feed millions of Americans.

 The Stamp Out Hunger® Food Drive, the country's largest one-day food drive, provides residents with an easy way to donate food to those in need.